zzjjjiang/python-starter/Intro/readme.md

 Today's date is: 08/17/2021.
 ```

-# Ex 12: Negativde & Positive
+# Ex 12: Negative to Positive / Positive to Negative
 Create a program that prompts the user to enter an integer value.
-The program converts a positive integer to a negative integer and writes it on the console.
-The program converts a negative integer to a positive integer and writes it on the console.
+The program converts a positive integer to a negative integer, and converts a negative integer to a positive integer.
+The result is written to the console.
 The program returns an error is a float (decimal) is entered.

 Examples:
 ```